redwallhp/VillagerUtils/README.md

 * `/villager addtrade` - Add a custom trade to the end of the stack.
 First you must have a trade in your workspace before you can apply it.
 (See `/vtrade` for further reference.)

+* `/villager removetrade <position>` - Remove the trade at the specified position, from 1 to the number of trades.

+* `/villager listtrades` - List all trades offered by the villager you are looking at.

 ### /vtrade

 * `/vtrade new` - Create a new, blank trade